 The tobacco hornworm (Manduca sexta) ranges from southern Canada to Argentina.
 The range of the tomato hornworm (Manduca quinquemaculata), however, extends only from southern Canada through the southern United States.

-Tobacco hornworm larva (Manduca sexta).
+Tobacco hornworm larva (Manduca sexta) feeding on tomato.

 Hornworms feed primarily on solanaceous plants (those in the potato family).
 They include tobacco, tomato, eggplant, pepper and some weedy plants.
 Tobacco and tomato plants are preferred.
 Hornworm eggs are smooth, spherical and about 1/16 inch in diameter.
 Light green at first, they turn white before hatching.
 Mature tobacco hornworm larvae (caterpillars) usually have green bodies with fine white hairs and seven diagonal white stripes on each side.
 The hornlike structure that gives them their name projects from a posterior abdominal segment and is usually curved and red.
 Tomato hornworm larvae have eight V-shaped markings on each side; the horn is straight and black.
 Both species are about 3 to 3½ inches long when fully grown.